bhavaniravi/ama/README.md

 # Ask me anything!

-I am [Bhavani Ravi](https://bhavaniravi.com/) Software Engineer by Profession Blogger, Speaker and Community Lead by Passion.
+I am <a href="https://bhavaniravi.com/" target="_blank">Bhavani Ravi</a> Software Engineer by Profession.
+Blogger, Speaker and Community Lead by Passion.

 I get a lot of questions by email, Twitter DMs and Quora.
 This way anyone can read the answer!